Table of Contents

 Component interfaces

-There are many component interfaces, each with a different purpose, all with a Update method.
-The main interfaces are: IComponent, IEntityComponent, IUniformComponent<TUniform>, and IEntityUniformComponent<TUniform>.
-Each interface name follows the scheme of I[...]Component.
-The content inside the brackets tell you what arguments the component will have.
-For example, IComponent has no arguments and IEntityUniformComponent<TUniform> has two arguments (Entity self, TUniform uniform).
+There are many update interfaces, each with a different purpose, all with a Update method.
+The main interfaces are: IUpdate, IEntityUpdate, IUniformUpdate<TUniform>, and IEntityUniformUpdate<TUniform>.
+Each interface name follows the scheme of I[...]Update.
+The content inside the brackets tell you what arguments the update method will have.
+For example, IUpdate has no arguments and IEntityUniformUpdate<TUniform> has two arguments (Entity self, TUniform uniform).

 Try adding behavior to the Decay component below such that the entity is deleted once the decay timer is over.
-You will need to change the interface used to IEntityComponent to get access to the Entity from inside the component.
+You will need to change the interface used to IEntityUpdate to get access to the Entity from inside the update method.
 You can delete an entity by calling the .Delete() instance method.

 Interacting Components